Lyric and Beat

-Lyric and Beat is a Philippine youth-oriented romantic comedy drama musical streaming television series.
+Lyric and Beat is a Philippine musical teen drama streaming television series.
 Directed by Dolly Dulu, the series premiered on August 10 to September 23, 2022, on iWantTFC.

 This series pays tribute to the "20 years of music" of ABS-CBN Music's creative director Jonathan Manalo.

 Plot

 Lyric (Andrea Brillantes), a bubbly and aspiring singer, is willing to do everything to fulfill her dream despite her father's (Lito Pimentel) constant objections.
 Having seen her potential and being offered a scholarship, Lyric finally enters the fictional Philippine National Conservatory of Music where she would meet Beat (Seth Fedelin), a soft-spoken singer and dancer.
 It is from there that students will compete against each other for the privilege to represent the school in the National Music Competition, a well-renowned school-based competition for music, that will test different friendships and their competitive spirit.